tw93/Pake/README_EN.md

     </tr>
 </table>

-More common apps and Windows/Linux apps can be downloaded from [Releases](https://github.com/tw93/Pake/releases).
-It cannot be installed to C:\Program File under Windows, and it will crash directly.
+Note: it cannot be installed to C:\Program File under Windows, and it will crash directly.
 It is recommended to install to other non-administrator directories, such as D:\Program Files (x86).

 ## Shortcuts